ywang412/Android_TournamentManager/GroupProject/Docs/TestPlan.md

 ### 1.5 Technology

 For unit testing of the App, we will depend on JUnit testing.
-We will also use JUnit for integration and regression testing.
-It helps testers to identify any errors, defects or gaps in contrary to the expected results of the application under test.
+We will also use JUnit for integration and regression testing to identify any errors, defects or gaps in contrary to the expected results of the application.
 We may also use Junit parameterized tests for App performance testing.

 ## 2 Test Cases

-As the application is still in design phase, to avoid frequent updates to the document, testing steps are omitted and will be updated in next version.
+*As the application is still in design phase, to avoid frequent updates to the document, testing steps are omitted and will be updated in next version.*

 | ID | Test Case | Purpose | Expected result | Actual result | Pass/Fail |